section-engineering-education/engineering-education/articles/understanding-min-heap-vs-max-heap/index.md

 - Loop through the array where there is left node value and right node value.
 If the parent node value is smaller than either the left node or right node value, swap them.
 Also, if the left node value is smaller than the right node value, swap them.

-- Where there is no right node value but the parent node is less than the left node value, swap the values.
+- If there is no right node value but the parent node is less than the left node value, swap the values.

 ### Why we need heaps?